mattermost/docs/source/cloud/cloud-integrations/cloud-bot-accounts.rst

 For a concrete example, suppose you enable the `Mattermost GitHub plugin <https://github.com/mattermost/mattermost-plugin-github>`_, which uses a ``github`` bot account, while an existing ``github`` user account was created for webhook integrations.

 Once the plugin is enabled, the plugin posts as the ``github`` account but without a `BOT` tag.
-An error message is logged to the Mattermost logs recommending the System Admin to convert the ``github`` user to a bot account by using ``mmctl``:
+An error message is logged to the Mattermost logs recommending the System Administrator to convert the ``github`` user to a bot account by using ``mmctl``:

 .. code-block:: text